On the Interpolation Effect of Score Smoothing in Diffusion Models: Additional Details on the Numerical Experiments

-The training data lies on a circle with radius $1$ centered at the origin in $\sR^2$, and we choose $t_0 = 0.08$ and $n = 4, 8$ and $16$.
-The NN model is trained with learning rate $0.0001$, batch size $64$ and no weight decay for $5000$, $20000$ and $80000$ epochs respectively for the three choices of $n$.
+\paragraph{Data on a circle} The training data lies on a circle with radius $1$ centered at the origin in $\sR^2$, and we choose $t_0 = 0.08$ and $n = 4, 8$ and $16$.
+The NN model is a two-layer MLP with hidden-layer-width $512$ and it is trained with learning rate $0.0001$, batch size $64$ and no weight decay for $5000$, $20000$ and $80000$ epochs respectively for the three choices of $n$.
 The rest of the configuration is the same as described in Appendix~\ref{app:details_exp_2}.